State of C 2026

 When: Throughout 2026

 Context: CVE-2025-37899's discovery using OpenAI o3 showed AI-assisted analysis can find complex concurrency bugs in kernel C code.
-A DARPA program ("Hardening Legacy C Systems") is set to release results in 2026, potentially including tools to retrofit memory safety on C binaries.
+The DARPA "Hardening Legacy C Systems" program will release results in 2026, potentially including tools to retrofit memory safety on C binaries.

 Action: Integrate AI-assisted fuzzing (AuditAI, enhanced OSS-Fuzz) into CI pipelines.
-Monitor DARPA results for practical LLVM passes or binary rewriters adding bounds checks to existing C apps.
+Track DARPA results for practical LLVM passes or binary rewriters adding bounds checks to existing C apps.

 10. musl libc 2.0